sauravchaudharysc/Competitive-Programming/4. Data Structure/7. Graph/5. Shortest Path/README.md

      - If d[v] > d[u] + weight of edge(u, v)
      - d[v] = d[u] + weight of edge(u, v)
      - If vertex v is not present in Queue, then push the vertex v into the Queue.

-> It is modification of bellman-ford where the outer loop which iterates for vertices-1 times now will only iterate for the number of vertices relaxed.

 ## Floyd-Warshall Algorithm